 The Novatech oxygen sensor that is used in the Novatech oxygen probe is extremely predictable, stable and reliable.
-For this reason, the calibration of a Novatech oxygen system does not require the use of calibration gases for periodic recalibration.
-All Novatech oxygen probes do include a gas port that allows certified gasses to be directed into the probe for calibration checking or for purging filters while the probe is still installed in-situ.
+For this reason, the calibration of a Novatech oxygen system does not require the use of calibration gases.
+However, all Novatech oxygen probes have a built in gas connection that does allow the accuracy of the probe to be checked in-situ.
 This chapter describes the operation of this gas checking system.

-The 1732 has a timer and solenoid driving system that can be configured to admit a certified calibration gas into the probe or an air supply to purge the probe filters through the gas connection.
+The 1738 has a timer and solenoid driving system that can be configured to admit a certified calibration gas into the probe or an air supply to purge the probe filters through the gas connection.
 Both the calibration gas and the filter purge gas must be piped to the port on the probe labelled "CAL".

-There are two solenoids drivers in the 1732 transmitter.
+There are two solenoids drivers in the 1738 transmitter.
 They can be used for any combinations of gas checking and probe filter purging.
 The only limitation is that if the transmitter is in dual probe mode, then solenoid #1 must be wired and plumbed to the probe #1 and solenoid #2 must be wired and plumbed to probe #2.